benhj/knoxcrypt/README.md

 ##### What is it?

 - TeaSafe is an independently developed encrypted container format
-- supports the following ciphers: AES candidates (AES [Rijndael], Serpent, CAST-256, RC6, Twofish, and MARS) and Camellia, RC5 and SHACAL2
+- supports the AES candidate ciphers (AES [Rijndael], Serpent, CAST-256, RC6, Twofish, and MARS) and others (Camellia, RC5 and SHACAL2)
 - utilizes scrypt for key derivation
 - can create sparse containers
 - can create and use multiple sub-volumes